okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 ---
 The primary purpose of roles is to apply privileges to groups of users, rather than applying them individually.
 That makes managing large numbers of users easier and also more secure as it's easy to see which privileges each type of user has and which they don't.

-Privileges are additive - if a user is a member of multiple roles, they gain all the privileges from each of those roles added together.

-Roles have some other important uses, such as multi-tennting, described below.
+Roles have some other important uses, such as multi-tenanting, described below.

 ## Creating a role
 1. Expand the _Administration_ menu in the lefthand sidebar